GhentCORR/ghentcorr.github.io/_pages/contribute.md

 <hr>

-GhentCORR is all about the energy, ideas, and passion of the members of our community.
+**Ghent**CORR is all about the energy, ideas, and passion of the members of our community.
 Whether you're new to open and reproducible research or already experienced, there are plenty of ways for you to get involved and help us build a thriving open science community at Ghent University.

 ## How you can contribute